jayhsu0627/kinetic-fit/README.md

 - ⚠️ The modifications allow offline use of the app since authentication servers are unavailable
 - ⚠️ User profile synchronization functionality has been disabled
 - ⚠️ Some features that require server-side authentication may not work

+### Testing Results

+✅ **Verified Working**:
+- App launches successfully without login screen
+- Bypasses authentication and synchronization screens
+- Opens directly to main interface (RootActivity)
+- Admin profile is automatically created

+⚠️ **Known Issues**:
+- **Bluetooth Device Detection**: Some Bluetooth trainer devices (e.g., Kinetic T-6400, shown as 'Kinetic 3D:FD' in Bluetooth settings) may not appear in the app's device list even when connected via phone Bluetooth settings.
+This may be due to:
+  - Missing or incompatible BLE (Bluetooth Low Energy) service discovery
+  - Device pairing requirements that differ from standard Bluetooth pairing
+  - App-specific device filtering or discovery protocols
+  - Potential need for additional permissions or service configurations

+  **Workaround**: The device may need to be discovered/paired directly through the app's sensor discovery feature rather than through system Bluetooth settings.

 ### Rebuilding with Bypass